byronwall/excel-vba-book/book/09-The-Application-object/09-01 introduction-to-the-Application.md

 The major features of the Application object include:

-- Controlling the calcualtion
+- Controlling the calculation
 - Controlling events and other visual effects
-- Controling the StatusBar and providing feedback during a macro
+- Controlling the StatusBar and providing feedback during a macro
-- Ability to execute arbitary formulas within VBA

 TODO: any other items for this list?